See Nason, Sapatinas and Sawczenko, 1998 for further details on ordering and weaving.

 with any of the functions suitable for the wd object

-component equal to "station"
+with type component equal to "station".

 The actual weaving permutation for shuffling coefficients from one representation to another is achieved by the getarrvec function.